Platinum diselenide: Properties

 Monolayers of platinum diselenide show helical spin texture, which is not expected for centrosymmetric materials such as this.
 This property could be due to a local dipole induced Rashba effect.
 It means that PtSe2 is a potential spintronics material.

 Reactions

 Water can physisorb to the surface of platinum diselenide with an energy of −0.19 eV, and similarly for oxygen with energy −0.13 eV.
-Water and oxygen do not react at toom temperature, because significant energy would be required to break apart the molecules.
+Water and oxygen do not react at room temperature, because significant energy would be required to break apart the molecules.

 Comparison

 Palladium diselenide has a different modified pyrite structure.
 Palladium ditelluride has a similar structure to platinum diselenide.
 Platinum disulfide is a semiconductor, and platinum ditelluride is metallic in nature.